-The district must renew its Local Innovation Plan in the Spring of 2021 to maintain its District of Innovation designation.
+The district renewed its Local Innovation Plan on February 8, 2021 to maintain its District of Innovation designation through February 8, 2026.
 Going forward, the renewal of existing exemptions will be used to sustain and scale conditions for innovation and continuous improvement to accelerate student achievement.